 - The land swap required to build a road would sacrifice key habitats: more than 200 acres of critical, internationally recognized wildlife habitat in exchange for a larger amount of less important habitat.
 Izembek and Kinzarof lagoons contain some of the largest eelgrass beds in the world, which attract tens of thousands of migratory birds annually.
 The narrow isthmus between the two lagoons is an important nesting area for Tundra Swans, provides a migration corridor for caribou, and provides foraging grounds for brown bears.
 The 56,000 acres of proposed exchange lands do not offer comparable protection or habitat.

 - A road through Wilderness is incompatible with the purposes for which Congress created the Izembek National Wildlife Refuge.
 Congress created the Refuge to conserve fish and wildlife populations and their habitats; to fulfill the United States' international treaty obligations (such as the four migratory bird treaties and the Convention on Wetlands of International Importance); to provide for continued subsistence by local residents; and to ensure water quality and quantity within the Refuge.
 The wildlife values of Izembek National Wildlife Refuge are globally significant, and should not be compromised, especially when there are reasonable alternatives for local transportation.

-For more information about protecting Izembek National Wildlife Refuge, visit the US Fish and Wildlife Service website.
+For more information about the decision to keep Izembek National Wildlife Refuge intact, visit the US Fish and Wildlife Service website.